cfn-modules/docs/README.md

 Two problems arise.
 First, updates to the copy are not applied to the original.
 Second, updates to the original are not applied to the copy. **In essence: we do not learn from each other!**

-By using an easy to use package manager ([npm](https://www.npmjs.com/)) you can install and update `cfn-modules` to spin up complex infrastructure in minuted that just works.
+By using an easy to use package manager ([npm](https://www.npmjs.com/)) you can install and update `cfn-modules` to spin up complex infrastructure in minutes that just works.

 ### Production ready
 All modules are production-ready.
 If no other limitations are documented, they are: